angular/angular/aio/content/guide/template-syntax.md

 ## Empower your HTML

-With special Angular syntax in your templates, you can extend the HTML vocabulary of your apps.
+With special Angular syntax in your templates, you can extend the HTML vocabulary of your applications.
 For example, Angular helps you get and set DOM (Document Object Model) values dynamically with features such as built-in template functions, variables, event listening, and data binding.

 Almost all HTML syntax is valid template syntax.